ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-mppic.md

 | `bool` | false   |

 Description
-:   Whether to consider path’s orientations in path alignment, which can be useful when paired with feasible smac planners to incentivize directional changes only where/when the smac planner requests them.
+:   Whether to consider path's orientations in path alignment, which can be useful when paired with feasible smac planners to incentivize directional changes only where/when the smac planner requests them.
 If you want the robot to deviate and invert directions where the controller sees fit, keep as false.
 If your plans do not contain orientation information (e.g. navfn), keep as false.

 ### **`trajectory_point_step`**